 Exploring Departmental Awards for SAGE

-The SAGE Western Australian Regional Network developed this workshop to increase the engagement of a minority of men (and women) resistant or less engaged with gender equity initiatives.
+The SAGE Western Australian Regional Network developed this workshop to help engage the minority of people who oppose or are disinterested in gender equity initiatives.

-Group discussion focussed on specific scenarios (vignettes) that came from the direct experience of the regional network members, such as responses to affirmative recruitment action and women only events.
+Participants discussed specific scenarios that came from the direct experience of the regional network members, such as responses to affirmative recruitment action and women-only events.

 Fascinating (and packed!) workshop session on male engagement with gender equity.
 A lot of interesting feedback and stories based around a range of scenarios. #CGE2020 pic.twitter.com/ZzW95fIHXv